pedrofraga/LAIG/README.md

 ### Description

 The main goal of this subject was to develop 3D environments focused in [Computer Graphics](https://en.wikipedia.org/wiki/Computer_graphics).
 We developed projects written in [JavaScript] (https://en.wikipedia.org/wiki/JavaScript) with the appropriated technology of image synthesys.
-This whole subject was based in [WebGL](https://en.wikipedia.org/wiki/WebGL).
+This whole subject was based on [WebGL](https://en.wikipedia.org/wiki/WebGL).

 ***